-IDC: smartphone shipments have grown 55 percent, Symbian still kingAlex Wagner - Deputy Managing Editor, News Desk
+IDC: smartphone shipments have grown 55 percent, Symbian still kingAlex Wagner - Editorial Director of News and Content

 As smartphones have become more powerful and accessible, they have slowly been stealing marketshare away from their messaging and flip phone brethren.
 The folks at International Data Corporation have done some research on smartphone growth and now have the numbers to back that growth up.
 IDC has found that vendors have shipped 119.4 million smartphones in the first half of 2010, up from 76.8 million in the first six months of last year.
 This means a 55.5 percent growth for smartphones compared to the same time one year ago.
 IDC has also predicted that manufacturers will ship out 269.6 million smartphones this year, which is up from the 173.5 million units shipped last year.
 When it comes to specific devices, the IDC says that the iPhone 4, HTC EVO 4G, and BlackBerry Torch will be the handsets that move a lot of units.

 When it comes to the breakdown of specific OSes, the IDC says that Symbian is still king, with 40.1 percent marketshare.
 Some people have predicted Symbian's demise in the near future, but IDC believes that the platform will reign supreme until at least 2014.
 The firm also believes that BlackBerry, iOS, and Windows Phone 7 will seize good portions of the market.
 What about Android, you say?
 IDC says that we need to keep a close eye on Google's green robot, as different manufacturers and carriers will help the platform grow thanks to the customizations options offered by the OS.
 Finally, the firm doesn't believe that there will be a single, dominant mobile OS in the future, as it believes that the market will support up to five different platforms.